post_apocalypse_story/02-Unlikely_Encounter-Annie...

 <pre class="terminal">

-%s; i cant call anyone the phone is only making weird noises
+%s; i cant call anyone the phone is making weird noises

 This modem is probably on the same line.
 I can disconnect for a while and